 on the demolition of the Edmiston Wing of the Art Gallery.

-Three recent letters published in the East and Bays Courier are at www.tony-watkins.com/content/view/393/20/
+Three letters published in the East and Bays Courier are at www.tony-watkins.com/content/view/393/20/

 arguing for a total ban on all dogs at all times at all Auckland beaches.
 Sydney adopted this policy long ago to make beaches safe places for people.